VMjack64/SOC-Homelab/PART13BONUS.md

 Skimming through the list of DNS queries, I see a lot of suspicious ones:
 ![](/screenshots/368.png)

 I spent some time examining each query for additional information.
-From there, I put together the following map of each query & their respective IP addresses and processes that called them:
+From there, I put together the following table mapping each query and their associated IP addresses & processes that called them:

 | QueryName                      | IP addresses(es) and/or DNS                  | Process(es) involved                                        |
 | ------------------------------ | ---------------------------------------      | ----------------------------------------------------------- |